 Incumbents are represented by established developers, streaming platforms, older esports teams, and a popular communication app for gamers.
 In addition to developing games, developers influence the industry by creating franchise models for esports leagues (e.g. Riot uses a franchise structure for League of Legends, and Activision Blizzard does the same for Call of Duty and Overwatch).
 Gaming company Axiomatic has entered the space via strategic investments and acquisitions across all segments.
 Media and entertainment companies such as Enthusiast Gaming have also made key acquisitions in the tournament platform and team organization segments.

-Large tech players such as Amazon, Microsoft, and Google have also entered the esports streaming space, with Amazon’s acquisition of Twitch (USD 970 million in 2014), Microsoft’s acquisition of Beam (2016) and the launch of YouTube Gaming by Google in 2015.
+Large tech players such as Amazon, Microsoft, and Google have also entered the esports streaming space, with Amazon’s acquisition of Twitch (USD 970 million in 2014), Microsoft’s acquisition of Beam (2016, later rebranded to Mixer and discontinued in 2020) and the launch of YouTube Gaming by Google in 2015 (later combined with the main YouTube platform in 2019).
 These three tech giants have also shifted their focus to offer cloud gaming services using existing resources from their cloud businesses.

 Furthermore, in a recent announcement Canadian e-commerce company Shopify announced its entry into the esports arena with the launch of its esports team, Shopify Rebellion.